Bassist, record producer and songwriter, Colin Bass has worked in a wide range of musical fields with a diverse range of international artists.

 The third album in the series, So La Li by Sabah Habas Mustapha & the Jugala Allstars, won considerable international acclaim and was nominated for a BBC Radio 3 World Music Award in 2001, enabling the band to undertake two European tours, performing at many top international World Music Festivals.

 From 1994 until 2008, he wrote and hosted a weekly radio show for the RBB German Radio Network channel Radio Multikulti, broadcasting from Berlin, where he lived from 1987 until 2011.
 He has also contributed articles – mostly about Indonesian Popular Music - to various publications including The Rough Guide to World Music (Penguin Books).
-Contrary to an entry on Google, he is not, nor has he ever been, a half-brother of Bo Derek.
+Contrary to an entry on Wikipedia, he is not, nor has he ever been, a half-brother of Bo Derek.

 In 2012 he returned to his hometown of London and produced albums by Prince Robinson, Lord Mouse & the Kalypso Kats, Alhousseini Anivolla and the Krar Collective and also acted as musical director of the Bamboo Pearl Orchestra for their appearance at the BT River of Music Event for the Olympics Culture Festival.
 In 2013 he travelled to Niger to record a new album from the Tuareg/Wodaabe ensemble, Etran Finatawa, in a tent in the Sahara Desert.